Tel: 01274 636921 / Fax: 01274 637160

 At Grove House, we know how important reading is for learning now and learning in the future.
 Reading plays a big part of learning in all lessons.
 We have a school library with a fantastic range of fiction and non-fiction books to borrow.

 In Early Years, the focus is on learning to read through decoding.
 In Nursery, this involves developing good listening skills and being able to hear different sounds.
 In Reception, this involves learning the sounds the letters make and learning how to segment and blend the sounds into words.
 We use a range of resources to help children learn in the early stages of reading.
-We mainly use songs and actions from Jolly Phonics, a multi sensory approach as recommended in Letters and Sounds.
+We mainly use songs and actions and take a multi sensory approach as recommended in Letters and Sounds.

 Find out more about phonics by clicking on the picture.